wapinheiro/resume_analyzer/docs/project_plan/WORK_DIARY.md

 - Refine LLM output parsing for robust JSON extraction (including code blocks and nested structures).
 - Expand integration tests to cover richer agent features and multi-field requests.
 - Update documentation and commit after each milestone.

+---

+## Session: 2025-07-16

+### Done:
+- Implemented ResumeAnalysisCrew orchestrator class to run all agents in parallel and aggregate results.
+- Created realistic sample resume and job description files for integration testing.
+- Added `/v1/analyze` endpoint to FastAPI backend, accepting both resume and job description.
+- Validated orchestrator endpoint with sample files; all agents return structured feedback and suggestions.
+- Resolved server startup and import path issues for reliable local development.

+### In Progress (WIP):
+- None.

+### Immediate Next Steps:
+- Improve JSON extraction and output parsing from LLM responses for frontend integration.
+- Document orchestrator workflow and update architecture diagrams as needed.
+- Commit and sync all changes to GitHub.
+- Continue with frontend scaffolding and end-to-end testing.

+---